MrLoh/styled-native-components/README.md

 #### Typescript

 The library is fully typed.
-You can set the Theme Context by redeclaring the `DefaultTheme` interface of this library the same way you would do for the original styled components library.
+You can set the Theme Context by redeclaring the `Theme` interface of this library the same way you would do for the original styled components library.
 Your default theme should implement the following interfact:

 ```ts
 interface ThemeInterface {